 Organisation of Rural Associations for Progress (ORAP) is raising funds for their goat rearing project for improved nutrition, better livelihoods and women empowerment.

-Goromonzi in Mashonaland East, has seen an increase in livestock over the previous years due to tick-borne diseases.
+Goromonzi in Mashonaland East, has seen an increase in livestock death over the previous years due to tick-borne diseases.
 Because the local community relies on local livestock for consumption, this has led to a nutritional deficit and affected incomes.
 The Yemurai Women's group has ventured into goat rearing to revive the livestock business and improve livelihoods.
 However, their plans go beyond making a profit.